0106ankush/testrepo/README.md

 # testrepo
 this is github
-this is a markdon repositary.
+this is a markdon repositary..